How to import and export CMS/Static Pages to Magento 2

 custom_root_template Custom Design Update > New Layout 1column – 1 column layout

-2columns-left – 2 column with left bar layout
+2columns-left – 2 columns with left bar layout

-2columns-right – 2 column with right bar layout
+2columns-right – 2 columns with right bar layout

 leave empty for empty layout